 - Accounting management: This area focuses on gathering network resource utilization data from each department for proper billing.
 However, that's not the case for all companies, as those not relying on billed networks usually replace accounting with administration to perform alternative tasks, such as software backups and user permission management.

-- Performance management: This involves procedures aimed at streamlining network functioning and avoiding performance drops, including efficiency monitoring via SNMP management systems to analyze parameters such as response time or throughput and spot any fluctuations through machine learning-based anomaly detection before a fault actually occurs.
+- Performance management: This involves procedures aimed at streamlining network functioning and avoiding performance drops, including efficiency monitoring via SNMP management systems to analyze parameters such as response time or throughput and spot any fluctuations with ML-powered anomaly detection tools before a fault actually occurs.

 - Security management: The goal is to implement access control mechanisms such as authentication, encryption, network firewalls, and intrusion detection systems, along with proper security audit and event reporting procedures.